MidasDMing/midasdming.github.io/_news/announcement_3.md

 ---

-Received the Scientific Research Foundation of Chongqing University of Technology grant 200K(RMB) to study the structural sparsity based robust and flexible learning model!
+Received the Scientific Research Foundation of Chongqing University of Technology grant 200K(RMB) to study structural sparsity based robust and flexible learning model!